arihamm24/apush-review/README.md

   <li>Ari Hammond (owner and creator)</li>
 </ul>
 <h3>This site updated as needed, and as of now, is reliable for the <em>May 2023</em> exam.</h3>
 The site is housed on GitHub Pages.
-Click <a>here</a> to access it.
+Click <a href="arihamm24.github.io/apush-review">here</a> to access it.